Murder of Liu Mengying: Trial

 China's criminal code outlined several forms of mental ailment that could result in reduced punishment: perpetrators could be found "insane" (resulting in no criminal liability), "feeble-minded" (精神衰弱 (jīngshén shuāiruò), resulting in a reduced sentence), or having an affected state of mind (resulting in an optional sentence reduction at the judge's discretion).
-The prosecution filed a motion to dismiss the evaluation; they argued that her ability to be admitted to Hangzhou National College pointed to some soundness of mental health.
+The prosecution filed a motion to dismiss the evaluation; they argued that Tao's ability to be admitted to Hangzhou National College of Art pointed to some soundness of mental health.
 They noted that her family had not previously mentioned poor mental health when she lived by herself, and accused the defense of raising the insanity defense solely as a means to reduce her sentence.
-Liu Qingxing argued neither neurasthenia or psychasthenia could compel someone to murder, saying that a lesser sentence for the conditions would mean that "everyone is free to murder others and receive a lesser sentence".
+Liu Qingxing argued neither neurasthenia nor psychasthenia could compel someone to murder, saying that a lesser sentence for the conditions would mean that "everyone is free to murder others and receive a lesser sentence".
 She also suggested that Tao's neurasthenia could have developed following the murder.
 The court dismissed the psychological defense presented by Li and Wang, and Tao was never given a mental examination.

 The defense used Tao's diary as its main piece of evidence throughout the case.
 They presented selections from the diary in court in an attempt to demonstrate that Liu had an "insidious" nature and used excessive coercion against Tao.
 They argued that since Tao truly loved Liu, any act of violence against her would be impossible without an impaired mental state.
 Liu's diary was also used as evidence, although it was cited less often both in the trial and in press coverage of the case.
 Both diaries were confiscated by the court as evidence, although sections were made public through court verdicts.

 The Hangzhou District Court found Tao guilty in May 1932 and sentenced her to life imprisonment.
-Insufficient evidence was found to convict Xu on the state charges, although he was found guilty of seduction by the same court in the suit filed by Liu Qingxing, and was sentenced to a year in prison.
-Li and Wang appealed to the Zhejiang provincial high court in July, arguing that it misrepresented Tao's behavior as "ruthless".
+Insufficient evidence was found to convict Xu on the state charges, although he was found guilty of seduction by the same court in the suit filed by Liu Qingxing and was sentenced to a year in prison.
+Li and Wang appealed to the Zhejiang provincial high court in July, arguing that the court verdict misrepresented Tao's behavior as "ruthless".
 The Zhejiang provincial court upheld the original conviction and imposed steeper punishments, sentencing Tao to death and Xu to two years in prison.
 The case was appealed to the Supreme Court of the Republic of China in Nanjing, which restored the original sentence imposed by the Hangzhou court.